 If you were a victim of an improper passing accident, you should make sure that the police come to the scene and make a report.
 They will note violations of the California Vehicle Code in an accident report that may be used as evidence, and they may issue citations.
 A violation of the California Vehicle Code may give rise to a claim of negligence per se.
 Generally, negligence per se makes it easier for a plaintiff to recover compensation than an ordinary claim of negligence.
 You will need to establish only that there was a violation of the Vehicle Code, that the violation caused the accident, that the injury was of the type that the Code was intended to prevent, and that you were a member of the public whom the Legislature intended to protect.

 If negligence or negligence per se is established, you may be able to recover compensatory damages, including both economic and noneconomic losses.
 Examples of economic losses include medical bills, lost earning capacity, household services, and other concrete losses that have been documented.
 Examples of noneconomic losses are pain and suffering, mental anguish, and loss of consortium.
 These losses tend to be more subjective and depend on what a particular jury perceives are the forms of harm that would naturally tend to flow from the kind of accident that occurred.Enlist an Experienced Car Accident Attorney in the Los Angeles Area

 Serious injuries may arise out of an improper passing accident in Southern California.
-At Sharifi Firm, PLC, our Los Angeles car accident lawyers can help you assert your right to compensation.
+At Sharifi Firm, APC, our Los Angeles car accident lawyers can help you assert your right to compensation.
 Call us at 1-866-422-7222 or use our online form to set up a free consultation with a motor vehicle collision attorney.
 Our firm also represents injured individuals in Temecula, Rancho Cucamonga, San Bernardino, and Riverside, among other cities.